kbjorke/dotfiles/README.md

 This repository consists the dotfiles that I have customized for my use and would like to keep and continue to develop.
-At the current time the content of this repository is mainly focused on my Gnome Terminal environment, through the bashrc file, and my Vim terminal text editor.
+At the current time the content of this repository is mainly focused on my Gnome Terminal environment, through the bashrc file, and my Vim terminal text editor, which is used for programming in Python, LaTeX and C++.
 At a later time I might add other dotfiles, if there are some other customizations that I would like to preserve.

 This README.md file is made to explain the important features of my customization.
 Primarily so that I have an overview of the features without